 You may have made this casserole before, but by increasing the amount of sour cream and adding bacon, I promise you’ll see it again in a whole new way.

 Loaded Hash Brown Casserole tastes just like a loaded baked potato!
-It’s cheesy, bacon-filled goodness is perfect to serve at your holiday brunch.
+Its cheesy, bacon-filled goodness is perfect to serve for brunch or as a southern side.

 - 8 pieces of bacon, cooked and crumbled (reserve half of bacon crumbles for topping)

 - 24 oz. carton sour cream

 - 8 oz. sharp cheddar cheese, shredded (reserve 1/4 cup)

 - dash of garlic salt